 FF – Fill Factor – It is the square defined by the quotient of the three important points of the I-V curve.
 The Isc, the Voc and the Pmáx (Imp,Vmp).

-Basically, is the way to classify the efficiency of each module and PV technology.
+Basically, is the way to, accordingly to this inspection method, classify the efficiency of each module and PV technology.
 The range of FF is from 0 to 1 and it is dimensionless.

 How to “read” the curve?